Thermospore/temp-quartz-test/content/Website Maintenance.md

 uhhh ok I tried adding the component but it doesn't actually show recent notes lol

 ![[Pasted image 20240627222933.png]]

+I guess we could simply link to the github commit history page or something?
 ## ^[this thing]
 I like citing sources with this wikipedia-style thing^[url goes here] cos it's very fast and easy. but it seems to not work on quartz. gotta either fix that or find a different way to cite. (there are some citations in [[Hella Skip]], to test)
 ## media folder